Origen: Theology

 Origen's conception of God the Father is apophatic—a perfect unity, invisible and incorporeal, transcending all things material, and therefore inconceivable and incomprehensible.
 He is likewise unchangeable and transcends space and time.
 But his power is limited by his goodness, justice, and wisdom; and, though entirely free from necessity, his goodness and omnipotence constrained him to reveal himself.
 This revelation, the external self-emanation of God, is expressed by Origen in various ways, the Logos being only one of many.
 The revelation was the first creation of God (cf. Proverbs 8:22), in order to afford creative mediation between God and the world, such mediation being necessary, because God, as changeless unity, could not be the source of a multitudinous creation.

 The Logos is the rational creative principle that permeates the universe.
 The Logos acts on all human beings through their capacity for logic and rational thought, guiding them to the truth of God's revelation.
 As they progress in their rational thinking, all humans become more like Christ.
 Nonetheless, they retain their individuality and do not become subsumed into Christ.
 Creation came into existence only through the Logos, and God's nearest approach to the world is the command to create.
 While the Logos is substantially a unity, he comprehends a multiplicity of concepts, so that Origen terms him, in Platonic fashion, "essence of essences" and "idea of ideas".

+The focused understanding of the Logos, along with the paradigms of participation carried from Greek philosophy, allowed Origen to have a major role in the development of the concept of human deification or theosis.
+Origen believed that Christ's humanity was deified and this deification spread to all the believers.
+By participating in the very Logos himself, we become participants in divinity.
+Origen, however, concluded that only those who are created in God's image and live a life of virtue can be deified; virtue for Origen is linked to the person of Jesus Christ.
+Thus, he excluded all inanimate objects or animals (previously seen as divine in some pagan polytheistic systems), and also excluded the pagan heroes from this perceived deification.

 Origen significantly contributed to the development of the idea of the Trinity.
 He declared the Holy Spirit to be a part of the Godhead and interpreted the Parable of the Lost Coin to mean that the Holy Spirit dwells within each and every person and that the inspiration of the Holy Spirit was necessary for any kind of speech dealing with God.
 Origen taught that the activity of all three parts of the Trinity was necessary for a person to attain salvation.